alexalmacin/HTML-CSS/README.md

   The website is coming along nicely. i think we're ready for the presentation on friday.
 # Day 3
 Had our first scrum and i NEED to go over layouts of a form, a table, how to output a picture and a website.
+Need to go over "working with images/media" for the presentation